Student Bandwidth Options

 Students, staff, faculty, and official visitors may purchase additional bandwidth to supplement their default allocation.
 It is recommended that you look into the below options if you use the Internet on campus and exceed your weekly bandwidth limit often.

-A subscription plan is an option for you to supplement your weekly default bandwidth for a semester or academic year.
-You can choose from several tiers, each of which provides a different amount of additional bandwidth allotment per week.
+You can choose from several tiers, each of which provides a different amount of additional bandwidth per week for a semester of academic year.
 Depending on the amount of data you use, you should choose a plan that will best suit your data use in a week.

 Students not living in the residential dorms, staff, faculty, and official visitors may purchase and manage their subscription from the Bandwidth Subscription Website.